cottog/CASTER-EDITION/src/README.txt

 			-need a means to select the appropriate targets for a spell -need a means to resolve the effects of casting a spell

+	MAKE AN ENGINE OR GUI FUNCTION THAT CAN HANDLE LETTING THE PLAYER CHOOSE FROM ANY TCODLIST THAT GETS PASSED TO IT this will make it so one function is called to handle inventory and spellbook choices, and perhaps other containers that the player may be able to chose from

 DONE (TASKS THAT HAVE BEEN COMPLETED SINCE THE ABOVE SECTION WAS ADDED):
 	**FIXED** FIX THE WAY DEATH MESSAGES ARE PRESENTED -**FIXED**currently, embarassingly, the text for a monster dying is displayed before the text saying you've hit the monster for X damage (for the killing blow)